bekk/bekk-christmas/post/security/creating-a-more-secure-pipeline.md

 title: How secure is your build pipeline?
 image: https://images.unsplash.com/photo-1559510981-10719ce4266a?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1950&q=80
 ingress: As developers, we usually use some sort of pipeline to build and deploy our code.
-Tools like Circle CI, Gitlab CI/CD or Github Actions are popular.
+Tools like Circle CI, Gitlab CI/CD and Github Actions are popular.
   Can your pipelines be a security vulnerability?
 Can you use your pipeline to create a more secure application?
 description: build, pipeline, dependencies, github actions, snyk, owasp,